Golden Angel: Exterior

 The Golden Angel is curve-shaped and edges are rounded.
-Technology of the layered facade allows to vary the building appearance during the daytime.
+The technology of the layered facade allows it to vary the building's appearance during the daytime.

-Glassed facades bear passages from the writings of notable authors who had been creating in Prague: Jiří Orten, Konstantin Biebl, Franz Kafka, Guillaume Apollinaire, Rainer Maria Rilke and Gustav Meyrink.
+The glassed facades bear passages from the writings of notable authors who had been creating in Prague: Jiří Orten, Konstantin Biebl, Franz Kafka, Guillaume Apollinaire, Rainer Maria Rilke and Gustav Meyrink.

-Picture of an Angel-protector, inspired by a Wim Wenders' film Wings of Desire, looks down upon the golden Angel crossroads, floating among clouds.
+A picture of an angel-protector, inspired by a Wim Wenders' film Wings of Desire, looks down upon the golden Angel crossroads, floating among clouds.

-A unique technology has been developed for portraying clouds and the Angel.
-Graphics is printed on an advert foil and cut into millimetre-sized dots, which are stuck onto the facade in a density of 80,000/m2.
-Number of dots on the complex is reaching 150 millions; the printing and cutting process ran uninterruptedly for over 7 months.
+A unique technology was developed for portraying clouds and the Angel.
+The graphics are printed on an advert foil and cut into millimetre-sized dots, which are stuck onto the facade in a density of 80,000/m2.
+The number of dots on the complex is reaching 150 millions; the printing and cutting process ran uninterrupted for over 7 months.